Gerald-27119/Aurora/README.md

 ## Overview

 The **Aurora Project** is designed to recognize the model of a car from a dataset containing hundreds of vehicle images.
 The backend processes images using three different pre-trained deep learning models to classify the car models, and the results are compared based on metrics such as accuracy, precision, recall, and F1 score.
+Each model also returns a **confidence score**, which is the probability (in percentage) that the model assigns to its predicted class.

 ## Models Used